-Note: This encryption certificate is required only if you are going to be issuing archive certificates from your Entrust CA. If you do not want to issue archive certificates, type a dummy value in this field and in the Encryption PFX Password field.
-The Encryption PFX field format is validated, so the dummy value must be in the correct format for a file path, but the file does not need to exist.
+Note: This encryption certificate is required only if you are going to be issuing archive certificates from your Entrust CA. If you do not want to issue archive certificates, you can leave this field blank.

 • Encryption PFX Password - Enter the password used in conjunction with the encryption certificate file.